-o The co-ordination and provision of Learning Skills for pupils identified as having Additional Needs o Carrying out screening procedures for new pupils o The assessment of pupils' additional needs in conjunction with assessors and educational psychologists (EPs) known to the school.

-o Drawing up, reviewing and updating the Learning Support Register.

-o Drawing up Education Support Plans for individuals at the beginning of the academic year, which will be reviewed annually o Planning Learning Skills programmes for individuals / groups at the beginning of the academic year, which will be reviewed annually o Giving advice and support to staff about pupils experiencing difficulties in learning o Liaising with relevant staff about pupils receiving support o Giving advice and support to parents about pupils experiencing difficulties in learning o Liaising with the Learning Skills Teachers at Hereford Cathedral Junior School, school SENCOs and other agencies o Liaising with the School's Examinations Officer over pupils needing Access Arrangements for exams and providing assessment for this.

-- Liasing with the Admissions Department about prospective pupils and their identified additional needs - Liasing with the Headmaster's P.A. about pupils removed from the school roll to ensure transfer of relevant information to their new educational setting.

-o Providing in-service training about Additional Needs for ECTs, and other teachers if necessary, for example during the induction process for newly appointed teaching staff.

-o Advising the Headmaster on issues arising from SEND legislation o Planning for and carrying out the monitoring and evaluation of Learning Skills provision.
+- o The co-ordination and provision of Learning Skills for pupils identified as having Additional Needs - o Carrying out screening procedures for new pupils - o The assessment of pupils' additional needs in conjunction with assessors and educational psychologists (EPs) known to the school. - o Drawing up, reviewing and updating the Learning Support Register. - o Drawing up Education Support Plans for individuals at the beginning of the academic year, which will be reviewed annually - o Planning Learning Skills programmes for individuals / groups at the beginning of the academic year, which will be reviewed annually - o Giving advice and support to staff about pupils experiencing difficulties in learning o Liaising with relevant staff about pupils receiving support - o Giving advice and support to parents about pupils experiencing difficulties in learning - o Liaising with the Learning Skills Teachers at Hereford Cathedral Junior School, school SENCOs and other agencies - Liaising with the Admissions Department about prospective pupils and their identified additional needs - Liaising with the Headmaster's P.A. about pupils removed from the school roll to ensure transfer of relevant information to their new educational setting. - o Liaising with the School's Examinations Officer over pupils needing Access Arrangements for exams and providing assessment for this. - o Providing in-service training about Additional Needs for ECTs, and other teachers if necessary, for example during the induction process for newly appointed teaching staff. - o Advising the Headmaster on issues arising from SEND legislation - o Planning for and carrying out the monitoring and evaluation of Learning Skills provision.